tpronk/somef-demo-repo/README.md

 Main logo used to represent the target software component.
 # Ontologies
 URL and path to the ontology files present in the repository.
-# Application domain
-The application domain of the repository.
-This may be related to the research area of a software component (e.g., Astrophysics) or the general domain/functionality of the tool (i.e., machine learning projects)1